GildedPleb/eslint-config-current-thing/README.md

 ---

 Linting can be so opinionated, it can become political. `Eslint Config Current Thing` generates an ESLint config objectively based on whatever the current thing is at the time of build w/r/t broad ecosystem-wide definitions and opinion around JavaScript linting.
-Now, those political preferences can be exposed for what they are--power-grabs--by competing on an inter-ecosystem, distributed scale, not just within a set of contributors or a niche.
+Now, those political preferences can be exposed for what they are--power-grabs--by competing on an inter-ecosystem, distributed scale, not just within a set of contributors or a niche!

+## Technical explainer

+This is a meta-config of many configs.
+The basic idea is that Linting is usually incrementally added in and teams have no reason or time to sit down like AirBnB and justify and debate every last ESLint rule, but they do all sit down and figure something out.
+Over time, hundreds of eslint plugins and configurations have emerged with various levels of popularity and maintenance, but they usually only address the small set of things that the team who developed them needed to address and invariably miss something--this is complicated by the fact that NPM does not make searching for ESLint configs/plugins easy.
+Then, the JS ecosystem moves to the next framework, the config goes out of maintenance and rules become irrelevant/bad and everybody has to solve the same problems again (welcome to FOSS!).
+Lint The Current Thing essentially grabs as many rules as possible, indiscriminately, provided they meet minimum thresholds of quality, and compares each rule on a popularity contest, so whatever the Current Thing is (provided you update your packages) that will fundamentally be tied to ecosystem-wide best practices as supported by the most people--this is to say Lint The Current Thing produces code that is accessible to the widest possible set of developers and stays in-step with the ecosystem.
+You can read more in the "Why is this a good idea" section.

 Presently, it combines these configs (and their plugins, submodules, etc.):